 The Skateable Art Park is part of Blueprint’s larger goal to cultivate destinations and amenities along the Capital Cascades Trail.
 The Skateable Art Park is nestled among many other destinations such as Railroad Square Art Park, restaurants, hotels, and breweries.
 Other Blueprint projects in the area include Cascades Park, Smokey Hollow Commemoration, Coal Chute Pond, and the History and Culture Trail.

 Coal Chute Pond Amenities:

-Improvements will include a multi-use trail around the perimeter of the pond, lighting, seating, landscaping and irrigation, a drinking fountain and a pond fountain.
+Improvements include a multi-use trail around the perimeter of the pond, lighting, seating, landscaping, and irrigation, and a drinking fountain.
 Blueprint also has partnered with Knight Creative Communities Institute’s (KCCI) Red Hills Rhythm Project to bring musical-play features to this new community space.
-There also will be an informal performance space with entrance to Railroad Square.
+There also will be an informal performance space with an entrance to Railroad Square.

 Project Manager: Junious Brown

 Current Status: Complete

 The new restroom facility features two family-style restroom stalls with an adult and child changing table near the existing FAMU Way Playground, near the Skateable Art Park and Coal Chute Pond.